 The 1930s Gangster Style

 1930s Gangsters / Mafia / Racketering gentlemen all had a unique and bold style to their fashion.
 Striped double breasted suits worn with monogrammed shirts were a must have staple.
-Accessories such as charm bracelets, a signet ring, and grey felt fedoras with wide ribbon bands in almond, green, dove, lilac, petrol blue, brown or dark grey identified just which mob you were a part of.
+Accessories such as charm bracelets, a signet ring and grey felt fedoras with wide ribbon bands in almond, green, dove, lilac, petrol blue, brown or dark grey identified just which mob you were a part of.

-1930’s Mens Bespoke Fashion
+1930s Mens Bespoke Fashion

-This 10 minute video is an excellent look at men’s bespoke fashion
+This 10 minute video is an excellent look at men’s bespoke fashion:

 Creating Your 1930s Look:

 Want to dress like a 1930s man?
-Vintage clothes can be hard to find but well chosen modern clothing can give you the same look and feel.
+Vintage clothes can be hard to find, but well-chosen modern clothing can give you the same look and feel.
 We frequently dress in 1930s clothing for various themed events in our area.
 We started out by shopping at thrift stores to save on money.
 Gradually we replaced our wardrobe with higher quality and more accurate new classic men’s clothing.
-In the future we hope to budget for a complete reproduction clothing set ($$$) but for now we are very happy with our inspired looks.
+In the future, we hope to budget for a complete reproduction clothing set ($$$) but for now, we are very happy with our inspired looks.

 Here are some other 1930s looks I have:

-(Left) This is a working class business men’s look using entirely new (used) clothing.
+(Left) This is a working class business men’s look, using entirely new (used) clothing.
 You may notice nothing matches.
 This was normal for the 1930s since the depression created a need for economy in men’s dress.

 Brown single breasted suit coat, with lighter brown 6 button vest, and a greenish pleated pant make up the suit.
 A plain white straight collar french cuff dress shirt and blue, navy and gold print tie coordinate with the gold pocket square.
-(If you clothes can’t match, at least your accessories should.)
+(If your clothes can’t match, at least your accessories should.)
 The final touches are two tone shoes and a straw fedora hat.

-The next look (right) was for a summer day at Lake Tahoe so I wore my summer whites which consisted of a white dinner jacket (slightly too formal but where else can you get a white jacket?), tan pants, blue striped shirt from Paul Frederick, gold tie and straw panama hat.
+The next look (right) was for a summer day at Lake Tahoe, so I wore my summer whites which consisted of a white dinner jacket (slightly too formal but where else can you get a white jacket?), tan pants, blue striped shirt from Paul Frederick, gold tie and straw panama hat.
 A straw boater hat would have been another good hat to wear with this look.

-For a casual or sporty day look I often wear Guayabera shirts over wide leg pants, two tone shoes and a straw hat or flat cap.
+For a casual or sporty day look, I often wear Guayabera shirts over wide leg pants, two tone shoes and a straw hat or flat cap.
 It is a vintage 1930s look but doesn’t look out of place in our modern casual world either.
 I will get a picture up here soon.

-Now that YOU have the knowledge and some inspiration go out there a create your very own 1930s inspired wardrobe.
+Now that YOU have the knowledge and some inspiration, go out there a create your very own 1930s inspired wardrobe.
 Use the links within this article and the 1930s menu above to put together your look.
 If you have any questions please feel free to contact me anytime, otherwise happy shopping.